VaultWallet/react-native-wrapper/README.md

 > * walletAccount - public address of account
 > * type - ethereum, bitcoin, aion
 #### Observe for new transactions for all wallet accounts
+After an account is added using `vault.addAccount(nickname, publicAddress)`, observe will trigger a callback for all new transactions from those accounts.
+This includes ERC20 tokens supported by Vault.
+We can add ERC20s as required by customers.
 ```
 vault.startObservingTransactions(callback)
 ...